eldronzhou/SDPRX/README.md

 ### Summary Statistics

 The EUR/nonEUR summary statistics should have at least following columns with the same name, where SNP is the marker name, A1 is the effect allele, A2 is the alternative allele, Z is the Z score for the association statistics, and N is the sample size.
+The summary statistics should be tab separated.

 ```
 SNP     A1      A2      Z       N